Spark’s pie chart tells the story: Half the money a customer pays for broadband goes to Chorus.

 Going public puts pressure on the Commerce Commission and the government to reconsider the copper line price.

 Telecom NZ demerged so it could win the lion’s share of contracts to build the UFB fibre network.
 It became what we now call Spark and Chorus.

 Spark is a retail company selling phone and data services.
 Chorus took on the job of building New Zealand’s government-mandated UFB fibre network.

 The copper phone network is a Chorus monopoly.
-It is also Chorus’s main source of revenue.
+It is also Chorus’s main source of revenue until the fibre network is complete.
 Spark and other ISPs have to pay Chorus a fixed monthly fee for every customer using it.

 Because it’s a monopoly, the Commerce Commission regulates the copper phone line price.

 At the time of the demerger the industry assumed the copper line price would drop following a Commerce Commission investigation.

 However, the first draft of the price drop spooked Chorus and its investors.
 It then called for a fuller investigation.